 After a drunk driving accident that has caused serious injury or death, it’s important to obtain all of the facts surrounding the crash.
 This includes learning about the driver’s actions prior to the wreck as well as determining who else may have contributed to the circumstances that led up to the DUI crash.

-At Millar & Mixon, LLC, our lawyers will investigate your case, including combing through police reports and any prior drunk driving arrests of the at-fault driver.
+At The Millar Law Firm, our lawyers will investigate your case, including combing through police reports and any prior drunk driving arrests of the at-fault driver.
 We also work with with forensic experts, accident reconstruction specialists and medical experts to build a strong case.
-We will explore all options in seeking compensation for the harm you have suffered.
+We will review all options in seeking compensation to help you recover as fully as possible.

 An Atlanta DUI Victims Lawyer Is Ready to Help You Today

-If you or a family member has been hurt in a drunk driving or drugged driving accident in Atlanta or elsewhere in Georgia, contact Millar & Mixon, LLC today for a free initial consultation about your case.
+If you or a family member has been hurt in a drunk driving or drugged driving accident in Atlanta or elsewhere in Georgia, contact The Millar Firm today for a free initial consultation about your case.
 A central focus of our law firm is claims and lawsuits against impaired drivers and insurance companies.

 You may be eligible to obtain money to assist you with your medical bills, vehicle damage and lost wages.
 You may also be able to secure compensation for your pain and suffering, as well as for punitive damages.